Hareg2024/SQL-Refresher-/README.md

 *  What is the difference between DELETE and TRUNCATE commands?
     * DELETE removes rows based on a condition and can be rolled back if used within a transaction.
     * TRUNCATE removes all rows from a table without logging individual row deletions and cannot be rolled back.
+# Test 5
+*  Explain the difference between a stored procedure and a function.
+    * A stored procedure performs a task but doesn't return a value.
+A function performs a calculation and returns a value.
+Functions can be used in SQL expressions; procedures cannot.